daneroo/nats-all-the-stuff/packages/site/README.md

 ## TODO

-- Nats Context (for connection)
+- Replace lcp proxy with API routes?
-  - hooks for subscribe/publish
+- Parametrize table type for chakra table, use for ConnZ and Messages
-- integrate dotenv (for wsurl,topic)
+- integrate dotenv (for wsurl,topic?)
 - Clone Chakra docs for mdx+header..
 - remove moment in favor of date-fns
 - [NATS acronym](https://docs.nats.io/faq#what-does-the-nats-acronym-stand-for)